Higher education in Canada: Indigenous education

-Higher education for the Aboriginal peoples of Canada can be considered on a spectrum ranging from Aboriginal to general programs and institutions.
-At one end, some institutions are specifically intended for Aboriginal people, located in predominantly Aboriginal communities, controlled by First Nations band governments or dedicated non-profit boards, and/or accredited by indigenous bodies (often international in scope).
+Higher education for Indigenous peoples in Canada can be considered on a spectrum ranging from Indigenous to general programs and institutions.
+At one end, some institutions are specifically intended for Indigenous people, located in predominantly Indigenous communities, controlled by First Nations band governments or dedicated non-profit boards, and/or accredited by Indigenous bodies (often international in scope).
 At the other end are the mainstream provincial or territorial systems with general intake.
 In the middle could be considered focussed programs chartered by provincial or territorial governments or affiliated to their mainstream institutions.
-(The spectrum does not consider programs outside Canada, whether indigenous-focussed or not.)
-The peculiar institutional situation of Aboriginal education is the result of a quirk in jurisdictional division between the provinces and federal government as well as a negative relationship between Aboriginals and mainstream education due to the historical legacy of assimilationist policies pursued by Canadian authorities.
-Many Aboriginal programs and institutions are growing much more rapidly than mainstream ones; nonetheless, most have lengthy institutional histories.
+(The spectrum does not consider programs outside Canada, whether Indigenous-focussed or not.)
+The peculiar institutional situation of Indigenous education is the result of a quirk in jurisdictional division between the provinces and federal government as well as a negative relationship between Indigenous people and mainstream education due to the historical legacy of assimilationist policies pursued by Canadian authorities.
+Many Indigenous programs and institutions are growing much more rapidly than mainstream ones; nonetheless, most have lengthy institutional histories.

-An example of an independent indigenous institution is University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills, which is not provincially chartered, unlike all other universities in Alberta but instead incorporated by federal statute.
-The institution was founded as an Indian residential school in the 1930s before being occupied by a protest movement in 1970 and then transferred to indigenous control in 1971.
+An example of an independent Indigenous institution is University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills, which is not provincially chartered, unlike all other universities in Alberta but instead incorporated by federal statute.
+The institution was founded as an Indian residential school in the 1930s before being occupied by a protest movement in 1970 and then transferred to Indigenous control in 1971.
 It was declared a university on September 1, 2015.

-An example of indigenous institution federated with a larger university is First Nations University of Canada, which is part of the University of Regina.
+An example of an Indigenous institution federated with a larger university is First Nations University of Canada, which is part of the University of Regina.

-An example of an indigenous accreditation body is the Indigenous Advanced Education and Skills Council.
+An example of an Indigenous accreditation body is the Indigenous Advanced Education and Skills Council.

 Alberta

 Higher education in Alberta trains students in various academic and vocational specializations.
 Generally, youth attend school from kindergarten until grade twelve, at which time they have the option to continue into post secondary study.
 Students are required to meet the individual entrance requirements for programs offered at the institution of their choice.
 Once accepted, students are allowed greater educational opportunities through the province extensively developed articulation system.
 The Alberta Council on Admissions and Transfer (ACAT) enables students transfer between programs at any of the twenty public post secondary institutions, eight private colleges, and other Alberta-based not for profit institutions.
 To ensure a continued high standard for credentials awarded by post secondary facilities, the Alberta Ministry of Advanced Education established the Campus Alberta Quality Council with membership in the International Network for Quality Assurance Agencies in Higher Education.

+Post-secondary education in Alberta is regulated by the Ministry of Advanced Education.
+There are eight public universities in Alberta, ten public colleges, three polytechnical institutes (which grant degrees), and seven private colleges (all of which grant degrees).
+Most private universities refer to themselves as "university colleges", and they grant equivalent degrees.
+One university, University nuhelotʼįne thaiyotsʼį nistameyimâkanak Blue Quills, is governed not under provincial legislation, but controlled directly by a consortium of seven First Nations band governments.